How to Cut a Glass Coffee Pot

 - Glass cutter

-- Put on your protective glasses and gloves before you start.
-This is to protect you from flying glass particles.
+- Put on safety glasses to protect your eyes from flying glass.